cylon-v/dandy/README.md

 Symbol `$` allows to receive request parameters.

 #### Action chaining
-As you can see, some routes references to a chain of actions, like:
+As you can see, some routes reference to a chain of actions, like:

 ```
     -> update_user -> notify_admin -> log_action